adjspecies/exploring-the-fandom-through-data/outline.md

 * Exploring the furry fandom
-    * I'm Matthew Scott, or Makyo
+    * I'm Makyo
-    * Write for \[adjective\]\[species\] along with Klisoura the collie, Zik the otter, Rabbit, and the awesome JM, an Australian horse in the UK.
+    * Write for \[adjective\]\[species\] along with Klisoura the coyote, Zik the otter, Rabbit, Jakebe the jackalope, and the awesome JM, an Australian horse in the UK.
     * Want to talk about exploring furry through data
 * Why?
 * Furry is interesting
     * Growing fast
+        * How to estimate growth - responses vs. convention attendance
+        * Growth over the last five years
     * No membership requirements
     * Spans boundaries
-* There’s a lot to explore
+* There's a lot to explore
     * Understanding individual aspects
     * Understanding change over time
     * Making sense of the fandom as a whole